etingof/snmpsim/docs/source/documentation/command-line-options.rst

 SNMP Simulator options
 ----------------------

-SNMP Simulator can be run as the *snmpsimd.py* program taking the following command-line options.
+SNMP Simulator can be run as the *snmpsim-command-responder* program taking the following command-line options.

 **--daemonize**
 +++++++++++++++